vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 // against the other AltJS and module bundlers import Vue = require('vue')

+// or we can also write like following:
+// import * as Vue from 'vue'

 Vue.component('my-component', {
   template: '<div>A custom component!</div>'
 })
 ```

 Note that `Vue` is already typed, so all methods, properties and parameters will be type checked.
-For example, if you typo `template` option, TypeScript compiler will print an error message on a compile time.
+For example, if you have a typo in `template` option, TypeScript compiler will print an error message on a compile time.

 If you want to use Vue's types explicitly, they belong to the `Vue` object.
 In case you create a component on a separated file (e.g. [single file component](single-file-components.html)), you can annotate a type with the component option object: